ydsingh/alexa/feature-demos/skill-demo-display-directive/README.md

 ## Running the demo

 Once enabled, try saying horizontal or vertical to see different list views.
-Say state names to see the different body templates.
+Say state names or template names to see the different body templates.
 Navigate by touch.